US TikTok ban: When could the Chinese-owned social media app be banned?

-US TikTok ban: When will the Chinese-owned social media app be banned?
+TikTok ban in US: When will the Chinese-owned social media app be banned?

 The US TikTok ban is set to come into force soon